michaelespero/R-projects/README.md

 # R-projects
-A general pile of words and numbers.
+A general pile of words, numbers, and pixels.